trolund/risc-v-instruction-set-simulator/README.md

-# InstructionSetSimulator
+# RISC-V Instruction Set Simulator

 A basic RISC-V simulator, implementing the RV32I Instructions.

-The project was done as part of the course 02155 Computer Architecture and Engineering at DTU.
+The project was part of the course 02155 Computer Architecture and Engineering at DTU.

 course website: https://courses.compute.dtu.dk/02155/